giordano-lucas/exchange-price-propagation/index.md

 ## Description

 To conduct this study, we have access to almost `10 GB` of data.
 The latter contains high-frequency daily data for both `trade` and `bbo` prices of the following stocks `Microsoft (MSFT)` and `Shell (RSDA)`.
 The first one was chosen because of its liquidity and market capitalisation in the `US` stock market while the second represents a stock that is traded both in `Europe (London and Amsterdam)` and the `USA`.
-Note that `Shell` is an actively traded company (XXX STATS) and has been traded in Amsterdam and at NYSE since 2009, allowing us to have a lot of data across multiple years and distant regions.
+Note that `Shell` is an actively traded company and has been traded in Amsterdam and at NYSE since 2009, allowing us to have a lot of data across multiple years and distant regions.
 Hence, it can be used to model transatlantic information propagation across the period: 2005 to 2017.

 In the code, the `MSFT` dataset is called `US sample`. `RDSa` files are aggregated under the name: `transatlantic dataset`.